Midnight Rx: Plot

 Mr. Burns reserves the Springfield Air and Space Museum for a plant company party.
-While there, Burns acts strangely kind to all of his employees.
-At the end of the party, Burns announces that he will terminate the prescription drug plan.
+Lisa notes that Burns is being oddly nice, and she's right to be suspicious: at the party's end, Burns announces that he will terminate the prescription drug plan (as noted by Lisa, who mentions that the invites for the party stated that there was to be a "nasty surprise").
 The workers chase after him, but Burns is able to escape in a wacky flying machine, based on the Pitts Sky Car.
-At home, the Simpsons try to figure out how they can afford new prescription drugs.
+At home, the Simpsons try to figure out how they can afford the many, many prescription drugs that the four talking members of the family need.
 Homer decides to get another job, but he cannot have his choice of starring on Friends as Rachel's Irish cousin, and is unable to get a new job.
 Other companies follow Burns's lead and all prescription drug plans in the town are canceled.
 Marge and Lisa go to the pharmaceutical company to voice their concerns, but the executive meeting with them instead plays the music video for the Huey Lewis and the News song "I Want a New Drug" and immediately runs off.

-At the retirement home, all prescription drugs are unaffordable and the staff decide to let the old folks go cold turkey.
-Grampa Simpson comes up with a plan to get more drugs for Springfield.
-He and Homer go to Winnipeg, Manitoba, and with help from one of Grampa's Canadian friends, they are able to get unlimited access to the drugs they need.
+At the retirement home, all prescription drugs are unaffordable and the staff decide to let the old folks go cold turkey and just see who survives.
+Grampa Simpson comes up with a plan to go to Winnipeg and get help from one of Grampa's Canadian friends, where they are able to get unlimited access to the drugs they need via fake IDs.
 They take them back into the United States and are praised in Springfield as heroes.
-Later, as Grampa and Homer plan to do more smuggling trips in order to give more support for the town, which is a way to restore the drug plans, Apu and Ned ask if they can tag along with them, stating that their children are desperate to get their medicine.
+Later, as Grampa and Homer plan to do more smuggling tripsm.
+Apu and Ned ask if they can tag along with them, stating that their children are desperate to get their medicine.
 Homer accepts and allows them on the trip, even though Ned tries to convert Apu on the way (despite the fact he claims to be sarcastically congratulating him on his bravery of worshiping an idol).
 Ned even meets his Canadian counterpart, but takes an instant dislike to him when he offers Ned a "reeferino".
 While approaching a border patrol, Apu burns his tongue on some hot coffee and starts ululating, and Ned wraps a cold towel around Apu's head in an attempt to help him cool off.
 The combination of these factors fools a border guard into thinking Apu is 'expressing his faith' as a Muslim (despite being Hindu), causing the whole border patrol to hold the men at gunpoint.
 Homer tries to pacify the situation, but unfortunately, he accidentally slips out a large amount of pills on the pavement while opening the door, exposing their smuggling.
-As a result, Homer and his gang are arrested, but soon let go and banned from ever returning to Canada.
+They're all arrested and deported on condition none of them ever return to Canada.